XD2Sketch/full-stack-coding-challenge/README.md

 - Working in accordance with good practices in general
 - How you communicate with API
 - Handling unexpected errors or potential exceptions

-## Host it!
-The hosting won't be part of this challenge.